 For those already juggling diagnosed mental health issues like depression, bipolar disorder, or even schizophrenia, individual therapy can be a wonderful complement to medication or another way of managing the condition.
 That’s because psychotherapy provides the tools, coaching, support, and practice needed to successfully cope with problems and bring about the changes necessary to improve your life.

-The therapists at RIVIA Medical have the training and experience needed to guide you through the rough patches of life.
+The therapists at Rivia Mind have the training and experience needed to guide you through the rough patches of life.

 Our Individual Psychotherapy Services

 After an evaluation and diagnosis, we recommend individual psychotherapy to most of our patients.
 That’s because studies find individual therapy to be the most effective treatment for most conditions.
 Below is a list of some types of therapy that we offer.
 You and your provider will decide what makes the most sense for you given your specific symptoms, life situation, and the time you have available.

 Supportive therapy is actually the most common type of therapy in clinical practice.
 We offer this at every visit and with every interaction you have with our clinicians no matter the length of the visit.
 It is a general term for open-ended therapy that deals with daily life problems but doesn’t fit into any of the other buckets on this page.
 It is found to be helpful with a wide variety of conditions, from depression and anxiety to life changes, relationship and work troubles, and many others.

 This type of therapy is focused on identifying specific irrational thoughts and core beliefs that are blocking you.
 Thoughts influence behaviors and changing one is linked with the other.
 We will help you to make sure that both your thoughts and behaviors are serving you and aligned with your goals.
 It is usually done in a structured way, over a limited number of sessions, following a specific (but flexible) protocol.
 You can read more about it here: